This page is intended to let faculty know about common procedures, practices, and resources within the department and at BC.

 As indicated above, for support with any kind of video equipment related to your class, contact Classroom Support at 2-4219.
 If you want to borrow equipment from them, they need 48 hours notice.
 Many classrooms have a cabinet which contains equipment, and you can sign out a key from Media Technology to use it.

-The department owns and will loan out an LCD projector, laptops, a zip drive, a limited number of transcribers, and tape recorders.
+The department owns and will loan out an LCD projector, laptops, a limited number of transcriber pedals, and tape recorders.

 There are a number of University grants that are available to full-time faculty members.
 Be sure to check web sites to find out about various restrictions and application procedures.